iotaledger/wasp/clients/apiclient/docs/RequestReceiptResponse.md

 ### NewRequestReceiptResponse

-`func NewRequestReceiptResponse(blockIndex uint32, error_ BlockReceiptError, gasBudget int64, gasBurnLog BurnLog, gasBurned int64, gasFeeCharged int64, request RequestDetail, requestIndex uint32, ) *RequestReceiptResponse`
+`func NewRequestReceiptResponse(blockIndex uint32, gasBudget int64, gasBurnLog BurnLog, gasBurned int64, gasFeeCharged int64, request RequestDetail, requestIndex uint32, ) *RequestReceiptResponse`

 NewRequestReceiptResponse instantiates a new RequestReceiptResponse object This constructor will assign default values to properties that have it defined,